marioscrock/java-reasoning/README.md

   * Mapping a Java application model to an ontology enables the possibility to describe inter-software consistency constraints between data models of different applications.
   * Exploiting the reasoner backend to manage semantics from different applications mapped to the same ontology makes possible to check also at runtime consistency of their integration.

-## Overview ##
+## Implementation ##

 ### The application ###
-Given a generic Java application we would like to connect it to a _java-reasoner_ component able to monitor it providing runtime snapshots of active instances running in the JVM.
+Given a generic Java application we would like to connect it to a _JKI_ component able to monitor it providing runtime snapshots of active instances running in the JVM.
 We exploit the Java Debug Interface (JDI) running the application in debug mode and connecting to it remotely through socket and ```AttachingConnector```.

 To run the java application in debug virtual machine it must be run with options:
 ```-Xdebug -Xnoagent -Djava.compiler=NONE -Xrunjdwp:transport=dt_socket,address=8000,server=y,suspend=y```